-- Detect and include in the bathymetry surface all significant features measuring at least 2 m x 2 m horizontally, and 1 m vertically in waters up to 20 meters.
-In depths greater than 20 meters, detect and include in the grid bathymetry features measuring approximately 5% of depth vertically. - Complete Coverage multibeam surfaces shall have the following grid-resolution thresholds as a function of depth range, unless an exception is approved as described in Section 5.2.2:
+- Within the grid bathymetry detect and include all significant features measuring at least 2 m x 2 m horizontally, and 1 m vertically in waters up to 20 meters.
+In depths greater than 20 meters, within the grid bathymetry detect and include features measuring approximately 5% of depth vertically. - Complete Coverage multibeam surfaces shall have the following grid-resolution thresholds as a function of depth range, unless an exception is approved as described in Section 5.2.2: